KlaidasD/TheStartingBlock/README.md

 # The Starting Block V3.3

-This project is an API for managing events and participants called "The Starting Block".
+This project is an API called "The Starting Block".
 It provides endpoints to manage Events, Participants and Results.

 Functionality (V1) : the API includes the following features : CRUD operations for events including creation, retrieval, retrieval by ID, update and adding participants to events.